-The IoI Education Forum consists of lecturers, educationalists and teachers.
+The Academy of Ideas Education Forum brings together people with an interest in education, including teachers, lecturers, parents, students, researchers, policy workers and publishers.
 Brief details of committee members’ interests are given below.
 Contact details are also given and they may be contacted directly by the press or anyone seeking an Education Forum speaker.

 Kevin is the convenor of the Education Forum.
 He teaches politics, sociology and history.
 He speaks regularly in panel debates and has contributed articles to a range of publications on education, politics, Irish current affairs, civil liberties and football.
 He is co-author of Who’s Afraid of the Easter Rising?
 1916-2016, and has written chapters for several books on topics such as ‘education for mutual understanding’ in relation to solving conflict in Northern Ireland and on citizenship lessons in UK schools.